When Ancito Etienne was 12, he decided to plan his funeral.

 This goal began when Ancito attended school in the U.S. during his cancer recovery.
 He learned about education as a human right, a foreign concept to his home country.
 When he returned to Haiti, he started an initiative with his friends to help children attend school and dream of a better future for themselves.
 He also served as a translator for English-speaking doctors in the aftermath of a major earthquake in 2010.
 Twice he came back to the U.S. for summer programs on leadership and health.

-He learned about Lynchburg College through the book Colleges that Change Lives, and Lynchburg was one of the few schools that he felt had a friendly and welcoming response.
+He learned about University of Lynchburg through the book Colleges that Change Lives, and Lynchburg was one of the few schools that he felt had a friendly and welcoming response.
 “I knew that this was a place where I would succeed and where I could find myself,” Ancito said.
 “It’s been a long journey in college.
 I’ve had to experience many things.
 I’ve had to challenge myself.”

 He started college on the pre-med track, hoping to go back to Haiti as a doctor.
 But as he took more interdisciplinary classes in the Westover Honors Program, he realized that his home country needed more than just one more medical professional.
 “As a doctor I might be able to save lives, but Haiti needs much more,” he said.
 “In order to solve the health issue, it would not only require me to save just one person at a time, it would require a macro-change” — including large-scale changes such as affordable health insurance, clean water, education, and a more effective application of foreign aid.

 Ancito majored in economics because the emphasis on data-driven research and decision making would help him formulate effective solutions to any of those problems in Haiti.
 “I’ve been very happy with my major and the faculty,” he said.
-“This is one of the things I cherish the most at Lynchburg College — the closeness with faculty.”
+“This is one of the things I cherish the most at University of Lynchburg — the closeness with faculty.”

 In addition to working on research with faculty, Ancito spent last summer crunching numbers for Mercy Corps, an organization that uses data to advocate for reform in food aid and peace-building activities.